This post is an adaptation of a post first published July 5, 2010.

 The best-friends-forever have been inseparable – wrestling, play fighting, swimming, fetching, and sprawling, here and there, exhausted and snoring.
 Holding back nothing, these fellows have allowed bliss to penetrate and animate every cell of their bodies.
 Bliss surrounds, follows them, spills out of their eyes, and rolls off their shoulders.
 Even the cat has a spring in her step and an amused quality to her feline reserve.

-Could you, will you, permit a tiny possibility of joy to penetrate your darkness, to kiss you on the face, to pounce upon you from behind?
+Could you, will you, permit the tiny possibility of joy to penetrate your darkness, to kiss you on the face, to pounce upon you from behind?
 Maybe, before you know it, it will jump up into your lap and go to sleep in your arms.

-To notice, delight in, and allow ourselves to be penetrated by the goodness of God, does not mean we ignore the places where that goodness is obscured or sorrow and pain exist.
+To notice, delight in, and allow ourselves to be penetrated by the goodness of God does not mean we ignore the places where that goodness is obscured or sorrow and pain exist.

 Let no one and no circumstance rob you of such a splendid birthright.